 Our network was started in 1997 and has been running and growing continuously ever since.

 We have not ever, do not currently, and will not sell or give away private customer information in the future.
 It is against the company's ethics and privacy policies.
 In most cases, we don't even collect, much less store, such data.
 We strongly believe in the right to privacy for our customers.
-Our Board of Directors is very firmly committed to this policy, as is our CEO.
+Our Board of Directors is very firmly committed to this policy.

 As some of our customers already know, even when troubleshooting a customer problem, if we have to analyze your traffic in order to troubleshoot, the technician will ask you for your permission to do a deep scan of your traffic first, before continuing.
 All such data is strictly temporary.
 It is not stored and when the troubleshooting is done, the data no longer exists.